saucelabs/sauce-docs/docs/basics/integrations/tosca.md

   Selecting the appropriate data center in which to run your tests is important.
 Please read the following [documentation](https://wiki.saucelabs.com/display/DOCS/Data+Center+Endpoints) to learn more about setting your tests configuration options to the correct data center location.
   :::

-If you're using a proxy for your tests you must also point the upstream address to the Sauce Labs data center endpoint.
+If you are using a proxy for your tests you must also point the upstream address to the Sauce Labs data center endpoint.

 ## Test Events